Danger Level: 4/5

 Camponotus species

-Carpenter ants are among the largest ants in North America, measuring 6-13mm.
-Most are solid black, though some species have reddish-brown thoraxes.
-They have a single node between thorax and abdomen ...
+Carpenter ants are among the largest ants in North America, measuring 6-13mm long (about a quarter inch).
+Most around Boise are solid black, though some species in the foothills have a reddish-brown t...

 Quick Facts